 Speaking of Talomo, I don’t know if you guys saw a landing barge named Meranti that would occasionally be docked there in the 70s to maybe early 80s.
 My Dad, as he worked at Valgosons, gave us access to the barge.
 Kind of there’s not really many memories of taking a dip at Times beach.
 It was probably later that we would go there later in the 80s.

 After living in Bo.
-Obrero for about two months, we moved to Cortes where we resided for about maybe four to five years, twice we moved within the same stretch.
+Obrero for about two months, we moved to Cortes where we resided for about maybe four to five years.
+Twice we moved, within the same stretch.
 My brother and I would have a haircut at Bien’s Barbershop along the same street.
 Among gupit sa kanunay was white side wall, it came to a point ningreklamo nako sa akong mama nga gusto pud kog sinultero.
-That barbershop was named Bien’s Barbershop.
+I could hear until now, the barber’s smirk hearing the word sinultero.
 Always loved the smell of the talcum powder, can’t remember the brand, and a little pomade (Three Flowers) and some massage to add to the service.

 Cortes street then was dusty and would get flooded during rains, but was a short walk to Davao Savings and Loan Association which was where my Tita Betty worked.
 My Mom would always drop by her after also a short visit to then the office of Valgosons, which was on the second floor above Uno Studio.
 From our rented house you would get a good view of Mt.
 Apo.
 Also, our house was just beside Tita Betty’s house.